quartznet/quartznet/docs/documentation/best-practices.md

 ### Use the Merged JobDataMap

-The JobDataMap that is found on the JobExecutionContext during Job execution serves as a convenience.
+The JobDataMap that is found on the `JobExecutionContext` during Job execution serves as a convenience.
 It is a merge of the JobDataMap found on the JobDetail and the one found on the Trigger, with the value in the latter overriding any same-named values in the former.

 Storing JobDataMap values on a Trigger can be useful in the case where you have a Job that is stored in the scheduler for regular/repeated use by multiple Triggers, yet with each independent triggering, you want to supply the Job with different data inputs.

-In light of all of the above, we recommend as a best practice the following: Code within the Job.Execute(..) method should generally retrieve values from the JobDataMap on found on the JobExecutionContext, rather than directly from the one on the JobDetail.
+In light of all of the above, we recommend as a best practice the following: Code within the `IJob.Execute(..)` method should generally retrieve values from the JobDataMap on found on the JobExecutionContext, rather than directly from the one on the JobDetail.

 ## Trigger Tips